25 Pages Posted: 24 Aug 2015 Last revised: 16 May 2017

-Keywords: Supreme Court, securities markets, arbitrage, event based trading, event study, impact of judiciary
+Keywords: Supreme Court, securities markets, arbitrage, event study, judicial decision-making, market efficiency, abnormal returns

 JEL Classification: G20, G14, G18, K10, K40